 the new multitasking view shortcut for Windows 10.
 So instead of pressing Alt plus the Tab key to switch apps, you can now also press the Windows key plus the Tab key to open this new multitasking view.
 The Windows tab will therefore open.
 You will see all your open programs.
 And the most recent thing is that you can now scroll through the most recent documents you’ve been working on here in the multitasking view.

 So, the Windows tab will not only show you the programs you need to work with, not only the most recent programs you have worked with, but it is also where you can manage your virtual desktops.
 And I’m going to talk about managing these virtual desktops and switching between them in a second.
 So this is another Windows tab that you can choose from and it is a personal preference if this is how you want to switch programs and multitask in Windows 10.

 Top shortcut number eight

-The virtual desktop switch shortcut, which is good for setting up three, four, or more documents that you want to work on at the same time.
-Your virtual desktop switch shortcut is Control Windows plus left or right arrow.
+The virtual desktop switch shortcut is good for setting up three, four, or more documents that you want to work on at the same time.
+Your virtual desktop switch shortcut is Control Windows plus the left or right arrow.
 But first, you need to configure this.
 So press the Windows tab on your keyboard to open your multitasking view.
 So here on my second virtual desktop, you can add as many virtual desktops as you want.

 Let’s say I want to work on this excel file, and I also want to work on this pdf cheat sheet here in Word.
 So here on my second desktop, if I click on it, I will only see my Word document and my Excel document.
 Alright, I can Alt-Tab enter my second virtual desktop here.
 If I control Windows to the left, I’ll go back to my other desktop, where I have this PowerPoint file and this folder.